tcltk/tcllib/embedded/md/tcllib/files/modules/math/math_geometry.md

 Copyright &copy; 2001 by Ideogramic ApS and other parties
 Copyright &copy; 2010 by Andreas Kupries
 Copyright &copy; 2010 by Kevin Kenny
 Copyright &copy; 2018 by Arjen Markus
+Copyright &copy; 2020 by Manfred Rosenberger